Table of Contents

 Head nurses strongly influence the conduct of other nurses and can enhance reporting medication errors.
 The cooperation between head nurses and other nurses who perceive that they have minor roles to play in their health care settings can help to minimize cases of medication errors.
 The head nurse should cooperate with all the nurses to understand their beliefs in how to create safer healthcare environments.
 For instance, the nurse in charge can motivate other nurses to remain vigilant and promote conditions that contribute to the minimization of medication errors (Athanasakis, 2012).

 Nurses’ reluctance to report medical errors can be minimized if there is a system of reporting anonymously.
 Promoting anonymous reporting without mentioning names can make nurses feel comfortable and increase their ability to report.
-In addition, nuurses’ feedback coupled with information regarding medication errors is also essential (Athanasakis, 2012).
+In addition, nurses’ feedback coupled with information regarding medication errors is also essential (Athanasakis, 2012).

 a.
 Brand Name, Dosage, and Route of Administration